relativitydev/relativity-import-samples/README.md

   Please investigate dedicated code samples for .NET 7 or for PowerShell scripts.

-> As Kepler service -
+> As with Kepler endpoints -

- by using Kepler's Proxy from Kepler framework and invoking each endpoints as an ordinary methods in client application.
-To do this [Import.Service.SDK](importservicesdk) IS REQUIRED to be installed in client application.
+  ..by using Kepler's Proxy from Kepler framework and invoking each endpoints as an ordinary methods in client application. \
+  To do this installation of [Import.Service.SDK](importservicesdk) package IS REQUIRED in client application.

         using (Relativity.Import.V1.Services.IImportJobController importJobController =_serviceFactory.CreateProxy<Relativity.Import.V1.Services.IImportJobController>()){